Understanding CUI Markings

 CUI Basic vs. CUI Specified

-- Basic: Requires baseline safeguarding measures consistent across all agencies
+- CUI Basic: Requires baseline safeguarding measures consistent across all agencies

-- Specified: Export-controlled technical drawings governed by the International Traffic in Arms Regulations (ITAR)
+- Export-controlled technical drawings governed by the International Traffic in Arms Regulations (ITAR)

 What Are CUI Organizational Index Groupings?